 - Hardware wallets not supported by the MyEtherWallet CX Chrome plugin.

 - Network congestion-related issues.

 Thank you for checking out this MyEtherWallet review.
-Hopefully, it was useful for you and from now on you can store your Ether safely and easily.
+Hopefully, it was useful to you.
 Check out our website for more articles about similar topics.